FlowFuse/flowfuse/docs/install/file-storage/README.md

 to use a mounted volume or S3 bucket.

-The FlowForge File Storage system can also be used with the FlowForge LocalFS build, but in this case the FlowForge Projects already have direct access to the file system of the machine hosting FlowForge.
+The FlowForge File Storage system can also be used with the FlowForge LocalFS build.
+In this case the FlowForge Projects already have direct access to the file system of the machine hosting FlowForge.

 ## Configuring